Table of Contents

 Just like the flat wash, you want to use broad horizontal brushstrokes and move down the paper.
 Start at the top of your paper with a fully loaded brush and apply a few brushstrokes.
 Then, working quickly, dip your brush into your cleaning jar of water.
 You don’t need to get it fully clean of paint, but make sure it is diluted.
 Dip your brush into your clean jar of water and brush along your last stroke, making sure to overlap slightly.
 The more concentrated paint on the page should gravitate toward the new watery brush strokes.
 Again, clean your brush off a bit more and wet your paintbrush with clean water.
 Create more overlapping horizontal strokes until you reach the bottom of the paper.
 By the time you reach the bottom, your paintbrush should be completely clean of paint and only be applying water.

 If the gradient isn’t gradual enough, you can go back and add a bit more pigment to the top of the paper and work down in the same method.
-As long as the paint doesn’t dry, you can continue to rework it and smooth out the transition until you are satisfied.
+As long as the paint doesn’t completely dry, you can continue to rework it and smooth out the transition until you are satisfied.

 You can reverse these steps to get a gradient watercolor wash.
 Starting with clean water and slowly adding more pigment is an option, but I find it a bit harder than starting with the boldest part of the paint.
 I would recommend you try your gradient using the steps I suggested first.
 Then try starting with water and working toward bolder color.
 Perhaps you will find you prefer doing this watercolor wash a little differently!